hyperledger-labs/blockchain-explorer/README.md

     export FABRIC_CRYPTO_PATH=./organizations
     ```

-* When you connect Explorer to your fabric network through bridge network, you need to set DISCOVERY_AS_LOCALHOST to false for disabling hostname mapping into localhost.
+* When you connect Explorer to your fabric network through the bridge network, you need to set `DISCOVERY_AS_LOCALHOST` to `false` for disabling hostname mapping into localhost.

     ```yaml
     services: